These are the fastest (and slowest) fast food drive-thrus

 A man who went into cardiac arrest last week at a Chula Vista, California, Chick-fil-A location was saved in part by Tauya Nenguke, a quick-thinking manager at the restaurant.

 Dunkin' Donuts clocked in with the fastest average time, at 230.38 seconds from first order window approach to full order completion.
-That's well under three minutes.
+That's under four minutes.
 Chick-fil-A was the slowest in the study, with an average drive-thru time of 322.98 seconds -- almost five and a half minutes.

 Wendy's, Carl's Jr. and Burger King were other speedy servers.
 McDonald's, Hardees and Arby's were on the slower end.